Nichologeam/CUAP/README.md

 ### Casualties: Unknown/Scav Prototype Archipelago

-This mod is made for the V5PreTesting4 version of Casualties: Unknown, which can be downloaded from the game's [Itch page](https://orsonik.itch.io/scav-prototype).
-Make sure you download V5PreTesting4 and not V4.1.
+This mod is made for the V5PreTesting5 version of Casualties: Unknown, which can be downloaded from the game's [Itch page](https://orsonik.itch.io/scav-prototype).
+Make sure you download V5PreTesting5 and not V4.1.
-To play the V4 version of this mod, download CUAP v0.3.1.
-Everything after that is V5PreTesting4.

 # **Setup Guide**
 1. Download BepInEx v5.4.23.3 from its [Github Page](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.3)